This here is the second half of the Jack Kirby’s Challengers of the Unknown team profile.

 Inevitably, party member Vreedl started stealing the stones on his own.
 The Challengers chased him across the planet, but he forced them back with fire powers, then gliding powers, then aquatic powers.

 Though each set of powers faded in turn, Vreedl held on just long enough to always get the next gem in time.

 The full set gave him Superman-like powers.
-However, Ace talked Vreedl into destroying the stones so nobody else would use it to gain similar powers.
+However, Ace talked Vreedl into destroying the stones so nobody else would use them to gain similar powers.
 As hoped, this depowered Vreedl.

 The space circus affair !